 Step 7: Cut Boards at the End of Each Row

-Measure the remaining space while allowing for the expansion gap.
+Measure all end cuts while maintaining the expansion gap.

 Step 8: Fit Boards Around Doors and Pipes